-Pregnant mother and baby died of Covid after she was sent to ‘unsuitable ward’
+Pregnant mother and baby died after she was sent to ‘unsuitable ward’

 “In the meantime, we’ll continue to support the family to help them try and come to terms with their loss the best they can at this distressing time.”

-Barts Health NHS Trust, which runs Whipps Cross Hospital, said the standard of care Ms Haq received was not good enough but that improvements have since been made.
+Barts Health NHS Trust, which runs Whipps Cross Hospital, said the standard of care Ms Haq received was not good enough but improvements had since been made.

-A spokesman added: “We offer our sincere condolences to the family of Sumera Haq, the standard of care she should have received was not met on this occasion.
+A spokesperson added: “We offer our sincere condolences to the family of Sumera Haq.
+The standard of care she should have received was not met on this occasion.”

-“Whipps Cross Hospital has made significant improvements since to ensure this does not happen again.”

 Register for free to continue reading